Quantifying Statistical Significance of Neural Network-based Image Segmentation by Selective Inference: Introduction

-There are various types of DNN-based segmentation approaches; however, in this study, we focus on the most standard one, the supervised segmentation approach.
-In supervised segmentation, given a training set in the form of pairs of an image and its segmentation result annotated by domain specialists, a DNN is trained.
-In this study, our goal is to quantify the reliability of the segmentation result when a new test image is given to the trained DNN in the aforementioned conditional SI framework.
+There are several types of problem setting with various network structures for DNN-based segmentation.
+In this study, we focus on the most standard one, the supervised segmentation setting with a simple structure (see \S \ref{sec:proposed_method} and \S \ref{sec:experiment}).
+As will be described in \S \ref{sec:preliminary}, our target is to conduct the statistical inference in the test phase (not in the training phase).
+Namely, our goal is to quantify the reliability of the segmentation result when a new test image is given to a DNN that has been trained in advance.